Skip to main content

 log

-Default workflow logger.
 This logger is replay-aware and will omit log messages on workflow replay.
-The messages emitted by this logger are funnelled to the worker's defaultSinks, which are installed by default.
+Messages emitted by this logger are funnelled through a sink that forwards them to the logger registered on Runtime.logger.

 stackTraceQuery